 The country is made up of 32 states.
 The capital is Mexico City, which used to officially be named Distrito Federal or D.F. for short, but officially changed its name to Ciudad de México (CDMX) in 2016, when it also changed from being a federal district into the 32nd state..

 Mexico is one of the top five countries in the world in terms of biodiversity.
 Because of its great variety of ecosystems and the many species which inhabit them, Mexico is considered to be megadiverse.
 Mexico ranks first place worldwide in reptile biodiversity, second in mammals, fourth in amphibians and vascular plants and tenth in birds.

 Government and Politics

 Mexico is a federal republic with two legislative houses (Senate ; Chamber of Deputies ).
 The president of Mexico serves a six-year term and is not eligible for re-election.
-The present president of Mexico (2019-2024) is Andrés Manuel López Obrador (often referred to by his initials, AMLO).
+The current president of Mexico (2019-2024) is Andrés Manuel López Obrador (often referred to by his initials, AMLO).
 The president serves a 6 year term and is not eligible for re-election.
-Mexico has a multi-party system, which has for many years been dominated by three large political parties: the PRI, the PAN, and the PRD).
+Mexico has a multi-party system, which has for many years been dominated by three large political parties (the PRI, the PAN, and the PRD).
 The current president founded a new party called Morena (Movimiento de Regeneracion Nacional) in 2011; it was recognized in 2014, and has been gaining ground since that time.